eigenbooks/bayes-missing-manual/_sources/solution-process.md

 (process)=
 # Bayes theorem solution process

 The quintessential example for introducing Bayes theorem is a medical diagnostics test.
-This example from Eliezer Yudkowsky is a classic and explains why the example is attention grabbing:
+This example from Eliezer Yudkowsky is a classic.
+It explains why the example is attention grabbing:

 > 1% of women at age forty who participate in routine screening have breast cancer.
 80% of women with breast cancer will get positive mammographies.
 9.6% of women without breast cancer will also get positive mammographies.
 A woman in this age group had a positive mammography in a routine screening.
 What is the probability that she actually has breast cancer?
 >
 > Next, suppose I told you that most doctors get the same wrong answer on this problem - usually, only around 15% of doctors get it right.
 See Casscells, Schoenberger, and Grayboys 1978; Eddy 1982; Gigerenzer and Hoffrage 1995; and many other studies.
-It's a surprising result which is easy to replicate, so it's been extensively replicated.
+It's a surprising result, which is easy to replicate, so it's been extensively replicated.
 >
 >---[Source](https://yudkowsky.net/rational/bayes/)

 We will return to the quintessential example described above later in this chapter.
-To illustrate the process for solving problems with Bayes theorem we will pick a problem that has convenient round looking numbers to make things easy.
-There are many ways to solve problems, but for the sake of consistency we will use this standard approach over and over in this manual.
+To illustrate the process for solving problems with Bayes theorem, we will pick a problem that has convenient round looking numbers to make things easy.
+There are many ways to solve problems, but for the sake of consistency, we will use this standard approach over and over in this manual.

 Let's use a similar medical example from [arbitral.com ](https://arbital.com/p/bayes_frequency_diagram/?l=55z&pathId=65721):